2023 CSJ Center Symposium

 To accommodate both in-person and online participants, the panel Q&A will stream on the Center's YouTube and Facebook page on Wednesday, February 8, at 5 p.m.
 (Pacific).
 Panelists will answer questions submitted at the screening and online.

 Day 3: Thursday, February 2, 2023

-This panel will review the past 10 years of the Deferred Action for Childhood Arrivals (DACA) Act in the United States.
-We will get updated on current and future legal challenges, hear personal experiences from various DACA recipients, and learn more about the ongoing political battle to protect the future of our vulnerable, yet resilient, Brothers and Sisters.
+As part of the 2023 CSJ Center Symposium, this panel reviewed the past 10 years of the Deferred Action for Childhood Arrivals (DACA) Act in the United States.
+Speakers spoke on the current and future legal challenges, shared personal experiences as DACA recipients, and we learned more about the ongoing political battle to protect the future of our vulnerable, yet resilient, Brothers and Sisters.